 Spend the day at Polihale Beach.
 Perhaps one of Kauai’s most beautiful beaches, Polihale definitely has an off the grid feel.
 The seven mile stretch of sand is bordered by the Napali Coast and is a great spot to camp if you feel like roughing it in paradise.

 Hike the Kalalau Trail.
 Not for the faint of heart!
 This epic 11 mile trail (one-way!) along Kauai’s famed Napali Coast lures hikers from all around the world.
 While the whole hike takes a lot of planning (camping permits are required), the first 2 mile leg of the hike to Hanakapi’ai beach is perfect for a day hike.
 This birds eye view of the Napali Coast feels even better when you’ve hiked it with your own two feet.
 Read about hiking the Kalalau Trail here.
 Reserve your parking at the trailhead here.

 Feeling a little overwhelmed with trying to plan the perfect Hawaii itinerary?
 I’ve got just the thing for you!

 Hawaii Bound!
 I’ve put together the BEST Hawaii itineraries you’ll find anywhere!
 These are the itineraries I use on my trips to Hawaii (plus a few tweaks because hindsight is 20/20 right?) and they’re perfect for first time and repeat visitors who want to see the very best of each of the Hawaiian Islands.

 Check it out here.

-I’ve included everything from the best hikes, beaches, and excursions and it’s all broken down by each part of the island so you won’t waste any time backtracking.
+I’ve included everything from the best snorkeling spots, beaches, and excursions and it’s all broken down by each part of the island so you won’t waste any time backtracking.

-Click here to grab the Kauai Bound 6-day itinerary bundle.
+Click here to grab the Hawaii Bound itinerary bundle.